Lirioth/Fullstack2026/Week5MiniprojectAndTypescript/Day4AdvancedTypeScriptConceptsAndApplications/Exercises/ExercisesXP/README.md

 ## Notes
 Type assertions (e.g., `value as string`) do not convert values at runtime.
 For real conversion use `String(value)` or `value.toString()`.

+---

+## 📜 License

+This exercise follows the repository-wide MIT terms; see the [LICENSE](../../../../LICENSE) file for details.